Aniththa/MLADS-2020-LAB-AutomatedML/README.md

 1. After you are finished configuring the workspace, select **Review + Create**.

-   > [!Warning]
-   > It can take several minutes to create your workspace in the cloud.

    When the process is finished, a deployment success message appears.

  1. To view the new workspace, select **Go to resource**.